Prof. Mike Cullen

 Mike's main activities within this topic are to make the best of the 4D-Var formulation currently used by the Met Office and several other large operational centres.
 This formulation is very expensive computationally and it is necessary to see whether its use will still be justified on future supercomputers with more parallel architecture.
 Mike is also taking a lead in making fuller use of prior dynamical information in the assimilation process, since there is insufficient data available to make purely statistical methods viable.

 Mike has spent most of his career in the UK Met Office in various roles.
 He has also spent time on secondment to ECMWF and the University of Reading.
 In the period up to 1988 he was responsible for developing the numerical methods used in the operational weather forecasting models.
 In the period 1987-1991 he designed both the software formulation and the integration scheme for the Unified Model.
-Following this, he designed a new dynamical core for the model, which both exploited his theoretical knowledge to improve treatment of the large scale flow and created a non-hydrostatic capability allowed the application of the model to very small-scale local forecasts and simulations.
+Following this, he designed a The New Dynamics dynamical core for the Met Office's Unified Model for the model, which both exploited his theoretical knowledge to improve treatment of the large scale flow and created a non-hydrostatic capability allowed the application of the model to very small-scale local forecasts and simulations.
 This model became operational in 2002.

 Since the governing equations cannot be solved except in a coarsely averaged sense, Mike also developed simpler sets of equations which explained many mesoscale phenomena in terms of large scale flow.
 More recently their solutions have been made mathematically rigorous.
 This is important in understanding predictability of weather systems and informs decisions made in operational modelling.
 It has led to many collaborative activities, such as Newton Institute programme (Cambridge) on Atmosphere - Ocean Dynamics and membership of an NSF-funded focused research group on Optimal transportation, its geometry and applications.